-Severe weather, wind or storm damage, unexpected fires or floods – these things happen every day.
+Severe weather, wind or storm damage, unexpected fires or floods – these things happen every day, therefore it’s important to be prepared.
 While we all like to believe they won’t happen to us, you never really know what’s around the next corner.
 With these 5 simple emergency preparedness tips, you can rest easier knowing that your home, family and business are well prepared for the unexpected events that may occur.
+Be prepared!

 At least once a year: